Projects

 2005 - Pin Code

 For this public artwork approximately 140 000 household safety pins were attached to each other to create this 6,5 meter x 11,4 meter (circumference) installation.
-It is located in the foyer of MTN’s head office in Fairlands, Johannesburg and accessible without requiring permission.
+It is located in the foyer of MTN’s head office in Fairlands, Johannesburg.